Wheatfields Primary School

 We recognise the importance of spoken language in pupils’ development across the whole curriculum - spoken language underpins the development of reading and writing.
 Children are encouraged to develop effective communication skills in readiness for later life.

 Opportunities to develop these skills include; an annual public speaking competition, class assemblies, talk partners, drama and performances.
-All of the speaking and listening skills are taught in English, across the curriculum and during extra-curricular activities too.
+Speaking and listening skills are taught in English, across the curriculum and during extra-curricular activities too.

 READING